shiki/WordPress-Android/docs/README.md

-Welcome to the WordPress for Android wiki!
+Welcome to the WordPress for Android Docs!

 ## Development Practices